John Hamilton Gray (Prince Edward Island politician)

-John Hamilton Gray (14 June 1811 – 13 August 1887) was Premier of Prince Edward Island from 1863 – 1865 and one of the Fathers of Confederation.
+John Hamilton Gray (June 14, 1811 – August 13, 1887) was Premier of Prince Edward Island from 1863 – 1865 and one of the Fathers of Confederation.

 Gray began his political career in 1862 when he was elected to the provincial assembly as a reformer, despite his conservative roots.
 He became a leading member of the opposition, with a reputation even among his opponents as a great orator.
 He impressed the governor so much that he was invited to become a member of the Executive Council.
 However, his acceptance of the position drew criticism from his reform colleagues, and gained him a reputation for vacillation that followed him for the rest of his career.
 Gray became the Tory leader in the assembly, but when the Liberals won a majority in 1854, he was once again relegated to the opposition.
 Two years later, in 1856, the provincial governor dismissed the Liberal Executive Council and replaced them with a government led by Gray.

-Gray was born in 1811, the son of Robert Gray, a United Empire Loyalist from Virginia.
-The elder Gray held a number of important administrative appointments in the early colonial government.
+Early life

+Gray was born in Charlottetown, Prince Edward Island on June 14, 1811.
+His father, Robert Gray, was originally from Glasgow who emigrated to Virginia as a loyalist, then later moved to Shelburne, Nova Scotia, who moved to the island in 1787 under the invitation of Edmund Fanning.
+His mother's name was Mary Burns.
+Gray showed an early "desire for military life" as a child, and completed his education in England.